The Predictions of Pope Saint Paul VI

 It is frequently asserted that contraception, if made safe and available to all, is the most effective remedy against abortion.
 The Catholic Church is then accused of actually promoting abortion, because she obstinately continues to teach the moral unlawfulness of contraception.
 When looked at carefully, this objection is clearly unfounded.
 It may be that many people use contraception with a view to excluding the subsequent temptation of abortion.
 But the negative values inherent in the ‘contraceptive mentality’ … are such that they in fact strengthen this temptation when an unwanted life is conceived.
 Indeed, the pro-abortion culture is especially strong precisely where the Church’s teaching on contraception is rejected.

 Moreover, the contraceptives mostly used today – the Pill, Depo-Provera, Implanon, Nuvaring, OrthoEvra, and IUDs, act as abortifacients part of the time .
-In fact, the number of surgical and pharmacological (RU-486, etc.) abortions annually in the U.S. is about 1 million .
-But the number of U.S. contraceptive abortions is, by conservative standards, from about 5 to 6 million annually .
+In fact, the number of surgical and pharmacological (RU-486, etc.) abortions annually in the U.S. is about 1 million.
+But the number of U.S. contraceptive abortions makes the number of annual abortions much, much higher.

 Please see our Humanae Vitae Resources Page for the other parts to this article.